-For example, during 2019 and 2020, we changed our approach when recruiting for Centre Operations Managers, focussing on generic competences, rather than the more traditional approach of recruiting on the basis of technical skills and experience.
+For example, our approach when recruiting for Centre Operations Managers is to focus on generic competences, rather than the more traditional approach of recruiting on the basis of technical skills and experience.
 This has widened the available talent pool and has enabled us to attract a greater number of female candidates for these traditionally male roles.